jawah/urllib3.future/docs/contributing.rst

 A release candidate can be created by any contributor.

-- Announce intent to release on Discord, see if anyone wants to include last minute changes.
+- Announce intent to release on Github, see if anyone wants to include last minute changes.
 - Run ``towncrier build`` to update ``CHANGES.rst`` with the release notes, adjust as necessary.